layer6ai-labs/dgm_geometry/README.md

 # DGM Geometry

-Here, we study how the geometry of deep generative models (DGMs) can inform our understanding of phenomena like OOD detection.
+Here, we study how the geometry of deep generative models (DGMs) can inform our understanding of phenomena like the likelihood out-of-distribution paradox.
 In tandem and as a supplement to these topics, we also study algorithms for local intrinsic dimension (LID) estimation of datapoints.

 ## Installation